Skip to Main Content

 • Start by identifying a topic that interests you.
 The exact focus of the topic/question (and answer) will likely change as you start reading the literature on it.

-• If you're not sure where to start, try scanning your textbook, course readings/ or lecture notes for ideas.
+• If you're not sure where to start, try scanning your textbook, course readings, or lecture notes for ideas.

-2. Get some background information about your topic.
+2. Get some background information about your topic

 • Once you have an idea for a starting topic, do background reading.
 Search for a Wikipedia or encyclopedia entry directly related to your topic.
 This will equip you with the necessary knowledge and terminology to find sources and write about the topic.

 • You don't use this kind of information as a cited source in your paper, but getting an understanding of the scope and history of your topic and terminology related to it is essential.
-Doing this helps you understand the place of your topic in the wider discipline, understand the jargon often used in scholarly sources, and give you ideas for possible narrower aspects to investigate, as well as the names of important people, places, theories, laws, etc. (i.e., terminology that can be used when searching the scholarly literature) related to your topic.
+Doing this helps you understand several key things:

 Example starting topic: Use of military gear and tactics by police > Wikipedia article (Militarization of Police).